DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

 The Video Resting State (RS) (v.11.29.23) task provides assessment of the development of large-scale neural networks during infancy and early childhood via information about neural oscillations measured in EEG power across the scalp.
 Developmental changes in oscillatory activity reflect underlying developing large-scale neural networks associated with early self-regulatory, cognitive, and affective processes and developmental outcomes ([Gabard-Durnam et al., 2019](https://doi.org/10.1038/s41467-019-12202-9); [Jones et al., 2020](https://doi.org/10.1038/s41598-020-67687-y); [Whedon et al., 2020](https://doi.org/10.1016/j.bandc.2020.105636)).
 The metrics derived from the resting EEG signal include power across the frequency spectrum ([Gabard-Durnam et al., 2019](https://doi.org/10.1038/s41467-019-12202-9)) and relative power between different scalp locations ([Davidson & Fox, 1982](https://doi.org/10.1126/science.7146906)).
 See [Fox et al. 2024](https://doi.org/10.1016/j.dcn.2024.101447) for more information about the RS.

 #### Task Details
-In **V03** (*left set of images below*), a silent video plays with a variety of colorful and abstract toys and visuals on screen.
-The child watches the video for the duration of the task.
-In **V04 & V06** (*right set of images below*), a silent video plays with a variety of marble run and construction visuals on screen.
-The child watches the video for the duration of the task.
+Participants watch a silent video for the duration of the RS task.
+In **V03** (*left set of images below*), the video displays a variety of colorful and abstract toys and other visuals.
+In **V04 & V06** (*right set of images below*), the video includes a variety of marble run and construction visuals.

 <img src="images/eeg-RS.png" width="100%" height="auto">